 Have you ever felt powerless to implement an important new idea?
 Have you ever been "blind-sided" at a meeting?
 Have you ever lost two good employees because you could find no way to keep them from attacking each other?
 These are some of the issues of organizational politics.

-I sincerely enjoyed your workshop.
+your workshop.
 I was there to be refreshed and your workshop delivered.
 I also learned some great

-We learn through exercises, simulations, and post-workshop activities.
+We learn through exercises, simulations, and post-program activities.
 We explore these aspects of politics, and apply models of group behavior to show participants how they might:

-We usually think The one-day and two-day formats of this workshop include copies of 303 Secrets of Workplace Politics for all participants and their supervisors.
+We usually think The one-day and two-day formats of this program include copies of my ebook 303 Secrets of Workplace Politics for all participants and their supervisors (a value).
 Ideal for those who like to supplement their learning by reading, or as a reference for later study.
 Moreof workplace skills as if they were free of emotional content.
 We hold this belief even though we know that our most difficult situations can be highly charged.
 Despite these sincere beliefs, taking personal or organizational performance to the next level does require learning how to apply what we know even in situations of high emotional content.
-That's why this workshop uses a learning model that differs from the one often used for technical content.
+That's why this program uses a learning model that differs from the one often used for technical content.

 Our learning model is I really enjoyed this class.
 As a former believer that I did not participate in office politics Rick opened my eyes!
 I now know the truth that everyone is a participant.
 This class taught me to recognize office politics and how to "play the game" to my advantage. — Carl Contipartly experiential, which makes the material accessible even during moments of stress.
 Using a mix of presentation, simulation, group discussion, and metaphorical team problems, we make available to participants the resources they need to make new, more constructive choices even in tense situations.

 Executives, leaders, managers, and project team members.
 We work either with individuals, or with an entire team or with a group drawn from many teams.